 Am I covered by insurance?
 Yes.
 You are covered under the Victorian Emergency Management Act 1986 while on a search or during designated Bush Search and Rescue training.

 When do I get issued with BSAR safety clothing?
 New members get a welcome pack with a hi-vis cap and beanie when they join.
 After two active events (training and/or searches) members are eligible for a high-vis softshell jacket and shirt.
 These are provided subject to funding being available and there may be a delay sending them as a bulk order must be placed.

-Should I call 000 during emergency or activate my Personal Locator Beacon?
+Should I call 000 during an emergency or activate my Personal Locator Beacon?

 - The first option is to call 000 if you can – ask for Police and explain the situation.
 The information provided helps them respond appropriately.

-- For an emergency in the bush, when its possible to call 000, always ask for Police.
-Do not ask for ambulance.
+- For an emergency in the bush, when it’s possible to call 000, always ask for Police.
+Do not ask for an ambulance.
 Police will arrange all necessary resources, including an ambulance.